FAB1150/ESP32_fan_control/README.md

 ## Getting Started
 * download pwm_fan_control.ino from its folder and open it with the arduino IDE
-* if you don't know how to flash to the ESP32 from Arduino IDE, follow [this][link6] tutorial to get started!
 * Wire everything up
 * set up the code and flash it to the ESP32
+* if you don't know how to flash to the ESP32 from Arduino IDE, follow [this][link6] tutorial to get started
 * you're done!

 ## Wiring